Supercharge Legacy Manufacturing Equipment

 The installation was fast and easy, the DXM 100 Gateway was installed in a closet and connected to Ethernet.

-We don’t have to worry about range or passing through walls like you do with Bluetooth because the range of the node is measured in miles not feet.
+We don’t have to worry about range or passing through walls as you do with Bluetooth because the range of the node is measured in miles not feet.

 SensrTrx supports the DXM protocols out of the box and it took less than 10 minutes to configure.